croct-tech/plug-js/README.md

 </script>
 ```

-Clicking _"👋 Say Hey"_, you should be greeted with a personalized message.
+Try clicking _"👋 Say Hey"_, and you should see a personalized greeting.

 🎉 **Congratulations!** You have successfully implemented your first personalization feature using Croct.
 For a more
 in-depth walk-through, check out our [quick start guide](docs/quick-start.md).